Steve Yeager: Personal life

 In September 1979, he and his family appeared on an episode of Family Feud.
 They played for a total of 6 days.

-In 1982, Yeager posed semi-nude in a Playgirl magazine.
+In 1982, Yeager posed semi-nude in Playgirl magazine.

 In 1991, Yeager filed for Chapter 7 bankruptcy.

 In July 1996, Yeager was sued by the New York City Department of Consumer Affairs in the United States District Court for the Southern District of New York for allegedly misleading dozens of investors into donating between $2,900 and $3,500 into a fraudulent sports card brokering business.
 He was sued for the same scheme in November of that year in Illinois and in 1997 in California.

 By 1997, Yeager had been divorced three times.

 Yeager served as a technical advisor and also played a small role as Coach Duke Temple, in Major League, Major League II, and Major League: Back to the Minors.

 In 2008, Yeager sued two filmmaking companies for nonpayment of $50,000 allegedly promised to him to serve as a technical advisor on the film Playing with the Enemy: A Baseball Prodigy, a World at War and a Field of Broken Dreams.
 Yeager allegedly had been hired to teach the film's lead actor to play baseball like a convincing professional ballplayer.

 Yeager is a co-owner of a Jersey Mike's Subs franchise.